AlynxZhou/hikaru/tutorials/theme.md

     |- languages/
     |- layouts/
     |- theme-config.yaml
+    |- file-dependencies.yaml
 ```

 ## `theme-config.yaml`

 This is a example of theme's config, user should copy it to site dir and you can access it with `site["themeConfig"]` in template.

+## `file-dependencies.yaml`

+This is a file that contains file dependency relationship, Hikaru uses this file to know how many file should be updated if files changed while watching.
+Also check *File Dependencies Handling* for more info.

 ## `scripts`